 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-During your pet's first visit to the Omaha veterinarian, your pet's vet will determine your pet's vaccination history and which dog vaccinations your pet needs in order to stay healthy.
+During your pet’s first visit to All Creatures Veterinary Clinic your pet’s vet will determine your pet's vaccination history and which dog vaccinations your pet needs in order to stay healthy.
 Vaccines are injections of antigens that stimulate the immune system and help your pet develop immunity to common illnesses and deadly diseases.
 Getting your pet vaccinated on a regular basis will help your pet stay healthy and will also help your pet ward off future illnesses.
 At All Creatures Veterinary, we carry core and non-core vaccinations for pets of Omaha.

 Your puppy can be vaccinated for the first time when he or she is 6 to 8 weeks old.
 After that, we'll have your pet return to our clinic every three to four weeks until he or she is about 16 weeks old.
 Once your pet has had his or her puppy vaccinations, we'll have your pet return to our clinic for boosters every 1 to 3 years, depending on your dog's overall health and the type of vaccines being administered.